 From the Arkaroola Wilderness sanctuary, this small group tour visits the Ediacaran fossil site at Nilpena Station.

 The small group continues towards Wilpena.
 Stopping off at Brachina Gorge on the way to Wilpena.
-Brachina Gorge is one of the ‘s most popular and spectacular tourist attractions.
-The Geological is a 20-kilometre self-guided that passes through 130 million years of natural history. signage provides an insight into past climates, the formation of the ranges, and the evolution of early life forms, making the gorge one of the highlights of the Flinders Ranges national park network.
+Brachina Gorge is one of the Flinders Range National Park ‘s most popular and spectacular tourist attractions.
+The Brachina Gorge Geological Trail is a 20-kilometre self-guided trail that passes through 130 million years of natural history.
+Trail signage provides an insight into past climates, the formation of the ranges, and the evolution of early life forms, making the gorge one of the highlights of the Flinders Ranges national park network.

 Accommodation: Wilpena- TBA

-Overview: After the small group tour of the makes the trip to Adelaide via Hawker, Wilmington, Orroroo, and Burra.
+After Wilpena the small group tour of the Flinders range makes the trip to Adelaide via Hawker, Wilmington, Orroroo, and Burra.
 We arrive in Adelaide mid afternoon or thereabouts.
 On our return to Adelaide, we enjoy a final dinner at the group’s selected hotel.

 What’s included in our Tour